dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 ## Camera Comparison

 DJI provides several camera configurations.
-For the Phantom and Mavic lines of products, the cameras are fixed to the product.
-For the Inspire and Matrice lines of products, cameras can be interchanged (Zenmuse X3, X5, X5R, Z3, XT, Z30, X4S, X5S) however not all cameras are compatible with all Inspire and Matrice aircraft.
-The [Products and Accessories](#supported-products) table at the top of the page details the combinations of camera and aircraft compatibility.
+For the Inspire and Matrice lines of products, cameras can be interchanged (Zenmuse X3, X5, X5R, Z3, XT, Z30, X4S, X5S)  The [Products and Accessories](#supported-products) table at the top of the page details the combinations of camera and aircraft compatibility.

 The Zenmuse XT is a thermal camera.
 It's specifications are difficult to compare directly to other cameras, however it is included in the comparison for it's mass for payload calculation.
 More details on the specifications of the Zenmuse XT can be found <a href="http://www.dji.com/product/zenmuse-xt/info#specs" target="_blank"> here </a>.